Snowflake

 Perform these steps in the General tab:

-- For Name, specify the name by which you want the Snowflake source to appear in the Databases section.
+- For Name, specify the name for the connection.
 The name cannot include the following special characters:

-/,:,[, or]. - For Host, specify the hostname of the Snowflake source in the format
+/,:,[, or]. - For Host, specify the Snowflake hostname in the format

 LOCATOR_ID.snowflakecomputing.com. - For Port, enter the port number.
 The default port is 443.